-- Clearly identify that your information is being sent in reference to your QA inquiry.
+- Clearly identify that your information is being sent in reference to your verification.

 - Send all documents at the same time.

-- Print your name and nine-digit student ID number on each page of the documents that you submit.
+- Print your name and nine-digit student ID number or Social Security Number on each page of the documents you submit.